 You can also roll all or part of your Roth 401(k) dollars over to a Roth IRA, and your non-Roth dollars to a traditional IRA.
 You may also be able to convert your non-Roth dollars to a Roth IRA, but income taxes will apply to any tax-deferred amounts in the year of conversion.
 You may also be able to roll your funds into another employer's plans that accepts rollovers.

 Finally, you may also be able to take a cash distribution of your contributions and earnings, as well as any vested employer amounts.
-However, keep in mind that any tax-deferred funds will be subject to income taxes and a possible 10% penalty tax if you're under age 59½ and an exception does not apply.
-(As noted above, an exception to the penalty tax may be allowed in 2020 for qualified participants affected by the coronavirus for distributions up to $100,000.)
+However, keep in mind that any tax-deferred funds will be subject to income taxes and a possible 10% penalty tax if you're under age 59½, unless an exception applies.

 Note: When considering a rollover, to either an IRA or to another employer's retirement plan, you should consider carefully the investment options, fees and expenses, services, ability to make penalty-free withdrawals, degree of creditor protection, and distribution requirements associated with each option.

 - If your plan allows loans, you may be eligible to borrow up to one half of your vested 401(k) account (to a maximum of $50,000) if you need the money.